tudipffmgt/HistImage2021/HistImage2021/README.txt

 Also, the methods used in the depicted paper can be reproduced and the dataset can be expanded by own tie points or images to construct more complex models.

 Format of .h5 files according to Sarlin et al., 2020:
-In a feature file, each key corresponds to the relative path of an image w.r.t. the dataset root (e.g. db/1.jpg for Aachen), and has one dataset per prediction (e.g. keypoints and descriptors, with shape Nx2 and DxN).
+In a feature file, each key corresponds to the relative path of an image w.r.t. the dataset root (e.g. images/df_hauptkatalog_0008003.jpg for Crowngate), and has one dataset per prediction (e.g. keypoints and descriptors, with shape Nx2 and DxN).
 In a match file, each key corresponds to the string path0.replace('/', '-')+'_'+path1.replace('/', '-') and has a dataset matches0 with shape N.
 It indicates, for each keypoint in the first image, the index of the matching keypoint in the second image, or -1 if the keypoint is unmatched.